‘Keeping Up With the Kardashians’ will end in 2021

 LOS ANGELES (AP) — Who do we keep up with now?
 After more than a decade, “Keeping Up With the Kardashians” will be ending its run next year.

-“It is with heavy hearts that we say goodbye” to the reality show, Kim Kardashian and other members of the extended Kardashian-Jenner family said in a statement Tuesday.
+“It is with heavy hearts that we say goodbye” to the reality show, Kim Kardashian West and other members of the extended Kardashian-Jenner family said in a statement Tuesday.

 “We’ve decided as a family to end this very special journey,” the family said on social media, without further explanation about the move.